Starbucks new Protein Drinks launched: Complete Review of the New Menu

 Protein-Boosted Milk Innovation

-Starbucks creates its protein-boosted milk daily in each store by blending premium whey protein powder with 2% milk.
-This process adds 12-16 grams of protein to any milk-based beverage while maintaining the creamy texture customers expect.
+Starbucks creates its protein-boosted milk daily in each store by blending premium whey protein isolate with 2% milk.
+This process adds 12–16 g of protein to any milk-based beverage while maintaining the creamy texture customers expect.

 Technical Specifications: